Cotton swab: Use

 The most common use for cotton swabs is to clean the ear canal by removing earwax.
-Cotton swabs are also commonly used for applying and removing makeup, as well as for household uses such as cleaning and arts and crafts.
-They are also handy for touching up nail polish that gets on the surrounding skin.
+This use is usually against manufacturer instructions.
+Cotton swabs are also commonly used for cosmetic purposes such as applying and removing makeup and touching up nail polish, as well as for household uses such as cleaning and arts and crafts.

 Medical-type swabs are often used to take microbiological cultures.
-Pharmaceutical grade cotton swabs are necessary for medical applications.
-These medical grade swabs are rubbed onto or into the infected area, then wiped across the culture medium, such as an agar plate, where bacteria from the swab may grow.
+The swabs are rubbed onto or into the infected area, then wiped across the culture medium, such as an agar plate, where bacteria from the swab may grow.
 They are also used to take DNA samples, most commonly by scraping cells from the inner cheek in the case of humans.
 They can be used to apply medicines to a targeted area, to selectively remove substances from a targeted area, or to apply cleaning substances like Betadine.
-They are also used as an applicator for various cosmetics, ointments, and other substances.
+They are also used as applicators for cosmetics, ointments, and other substances.

 A related area is the use of swabs for microbiological environmental monitoring.
 Once taken, the swab can be streaked onto an agar plate, or the contents of the tip removed by agitation or dilution into the broth.
-The broth can either then be filtered or incubated and examined for microbial growth.
+The broth can be filtered or incubated and examined for microbial growth.

 Cotton swabs are also often used outside of the field of personal hygiene: